 What is the best time of year to sell a house in Dewsbury?

 House prices in Dewsbury don’t rise and fall in line with the changing seasons; homes don’t sell for more in the summer than they do in the winter.
-You should therefore sell your home when it fits in with your plans.
+You should, therefore, sell your home when it fits in with your plans.
 While demand can peak at certain times of the year, increased demand doesn’t always mean increased house prices.
 The Home website has revealed that July was the busiest month of the year to February 2016 for house sales in Dewsbury.
 But this isn’t a sign of a long-term trend.

 What factors can positively influence house prices in Dewsbury?

-One of the issues that might add value to your home is the proximity of a good school.
+One of the issues that might add value to your home is the proximity to a good school.
 If your property is in the catchment area of a top school, your marketing strategy should be geared towards buyers with children – as they may be prepared to pay a significant premium.
 Many buyers will also consider paying extra for your home if it’s in an area with low crime levels.
-There may be issues specific to Dewsbury with the potential to increase local house prices in the future, including a major housing development and a regeneration plan for Dewsbury.
+There may be issues specific to Dewsbury with the potential to increase local house prices in the future, including major housing development and a regeneration plan for Dewsbury.

 Things to do in Dewsbury

 Although Dewsbury has a proud industrial heritage, it is still home to some stunning Victorian architecture.
 If you’re looking for some retail therapy, there is a fantastic, award-winning market in the town every Wednesday, Friday and Saturday.
 There is a large shopping centre in the town, as well as a range of restaurants and a multi-screen cinema.
 Make sure you take the time to learn about the local tradition of coal mining at the National Coal Mining Museum.
-This award-winning attractions takes you underground to experience what life was like as a miner in early 20th century Britain.
-And more history awaits you at Dewsbury Museum, which is housed in a stunning mansion in the grounds of Crow Nest Park.
+This award-winning attraction takes you underground to experience what life was like as a miner in early 20th century Britain.
+And more history awaits you at Dewsbury Museum housed in a stunning mansion in the grounds of Crow Nest Park.
 Other fascinating historical attractions in this part of West Yorkshire include Bagshaw Museum, Oakwell Hall and the beautiful Yorkshire Sculpture Park.